mariloutb/Bulk-Operations/docs2/pages/documentations/bulk-update.md

 [Try it (DataTable)](https://dotnetfiddle.net/EyAtSE)

 ### Update with custom key
 You want to update entities, but you don't have the primary key.
-The `ColumnPrimaryKeyExpression` let you use as a key any property or combination of properties.
+The `ColumnPrimaryKeyExpression` lets you use as a key any property or combination of properties.

 ```csharp
 bulk.AutoMapKeyExpression = c => c.Code;